Kevin Lloyd: Early life

 Kevin Reardon Lloyd was born in Derby Hospital on 28 March 1949.
 His Welsh father, Ellis Aled Lloyd, was a police officer who was killed in the line of duty on 20 February, 1970.
 Lloyd's grandfather and uncle were also police officers.
 He suffered from Perthes disease as a child.
 After leaving grammar school, he initially trained as a solicitor, before deciding that he wanted to be a professional actor.
 He studied acting at the East 15 Acting School in Loughton, Essex.

 Career

 Prior to appearing in The Bill Lloyd had already played the high-profile role of nightclub owner Don Watkins in the soap opera Coronation Street.
-He also appeared in a number of other television shows, including the first series of Starting Out, Boon, Minder, Dear John, Farrington of the F.O., Dempsey and Makepeace, Z-Cars, Andy Capp, Auf Wiedersehen Pet, Blake's 7 and Casualty.
+He also appeared in a number of other television shows, including the first series of Starting Out, Boon, Minder, Dear John, Farrington of the F.O., Dempsey and Makepeace, Z-Cars, Andy Capp, Auf Wiedersehen Pet, Blake's 7, The Honey Siege and Casualty.
 His film credits included roles in Trial by Combat (1976), Talent (1979), Britannia Hospital (1982), Don't Open till Christmas (1984), Link (1986) and Billy the Kid and the Green Baize Vampire (1987).
 He was also active on stage in the 1970s, appearing in a production of Joe Orton’s What the Butler Saw.

 In 1992 he was a contestant on Cluedo, teaming up with newsreader Lisa Aziz, conceding to the winning team of Jenny Powell and Nigel Dempster.